 The Basic Five-year Course of Study (COS) is a year-round experiential and classroom learning process.
 This process assumes cooperation between the instructors in the Course of Study Schools and the clergy mentors in the annual conferences.
 Each Regional Course of Study school shall offer all 20 courses of the Basic Five-year COS and shall seek to meet the needs of both the full-time and part-time local pastors.
 Normally courses are to be taken in the sequence prescribed by the curriculum.
-At a minimum, students are expected to take first year courses in the first year of study and fifth year courses in the final year of study.
+Students are expected to take "121 Bible I: Introduction" and "122 Theological Heritage I: Introduction" prior to completing other courses.
+500 level courses are capstone courses and should be completed after all course of study classes.

 The Book of Discipline, 2016, states that local pastor should make adequate annual progress towards completion of their educational requirements.
 The Great Plains Board of Ordained Ministry has set the following definition for “adequate progress.”